philippebonita/caseManagementDemo/README.md

   * define the url to the local Bonita Runtime :
     * `vi ansible/inventory/static-inventory/livingapp-build-deploy-static-inventory`
     * set the _bonita_url_ to the local Bonita runtime (ex bonita_url=http://192.168.1.100:8080/bonita)
-* build the repo `bcd -y -s scenarios/build_and_deploy.yml livingapp build -e Demo -p caseManagementDemo/`
+* build the repo `bcd -y -s scenarios/build_and_deploy.yml livingapp build -e Demo -p <this repo name>/`
   * it will build all artifacts and deploy the event handler on the target server
-* deploy the bcd -y -s scenarios/build_and_deploy.yml livingapp deploy -p caseManagementDemo/target/caseManagementDemo
+* deploy the repo `bcd -y -s scenarios/build_and_deploy.yml livingapp deploy -p <this repo name>/target/<this repo name>`
-  * it will deploy all artifacts for case Management demo
+  * it will deploy all artifacts for Case Management demo

+ ## Demo

+the fraud app is available on http://<target server>/bonita/apps/cases/home/
+* in account you should enter an account starting with '1234'
+* it will list all transactions of the customer
+* then enter any ID (identifier of the fraud Case) and Type (type of fraud)
+* a new case appear on the Case list and can be opened to be managed